- Are your events suitable for my age group?

 we arrive at the venue of your choice and provide a full setup.

-- Is it messy?
+- Is a party at my home messy?

 Not with us- we have developed drop sheets tricks and other strategies to guarantee a mess free experience!

 Yes.
 Please review our allergy awareness tab that is on this website.
 Ask about egg free, gluten free options as well!

 - How far in advance should I book a Chocolatier for my event?

 The sooner the better!
 Two to three weeks notice us ideal.